No. This is an application for a grant.

 ·Market your organization as a member of Arts Alliance Tulsa.

 ·Place the Arts Alliance Tulsa logo on all promotional material.

-·Provide your organization’s marketing materials to AAT in order for us to promote your events.
+·Provide your organization’s calendar events to AAT in order for us to help promote your events.

-·We will begin to create an accurate big-picture look at how the arts impact our city.
-In order to do that, we will need for you to share your organization’s statistics and analytics during the application process.
+·We have begun an accurate “big-picture” look at how the arts impact our city.
+In order to continue that, we will need for you to share your organization’s statistics and analytics during the application process.
 This information assists with a more accurate view on the economic impact of our arts organizations and cultural tourism that arts bring.